5 Live Bearing Tank Mates:

 If you are facing any difficulty in choosing best tank mates for your mollies you can go with other species of mollies.
 They have a lot of varieties, and different colored inhabitants so they can choose the best one suitable for you.
 And even you don’t need much search work to find the common things as almost every kind of molly can live well with each other.

-Bottom Feeders Tank Mates:
+3 Best Bottom Feeders Mates:

 Typically, the bottom feeders proved to be the best tank mates for them.
 Their main benefit is to search for food at the bottom of the tank while they can also fight with mollies for their food and in result mollies usually stay away from them.
 Wildlife has a lot of bottom feeders while in aquariums you can only keep a few of them which are as follows: